-Friday is the night. come over and grab a seat on the comfy cushion and listen to live jazz music whilst sipping Aperol Spritz or local wine.
+Friday is the night.
+Come over and grab a seat on the comfy cushion and listen to live jazz music whilst sipping Aperol Spritz or local wine.
 The atmosphere is magical.
 You will forget you are a tourist, you will feel at home.

-Awesome Things to do in Malta in case you have some extra spare time.
+Great Things to do in Malta in case you have some extra spare time.

 Visit some hidden and less known beaches.

 Malta is well known for its stunning beaches and crystal clear waters.
 Some of those most popular spots include Mellieha Bay, Sliema pools, Golden Bay or Ramla Bay in Gozo.
-I prefer some of the less known and more secluded beaches, which often are equally beautiful but also offer more peace and privacy.
+I prefer some less known and more secluded beaches, which often are equally beautiful but also offer more peace and privacy.
 Those secluded, less known beaches represent for me a true Malta off the beaten path.

 The truly off the beaten path beaches in Malta include

-- Imgiebah Beach – Heavenly gorgeous and peaceful and, more of a pebble beach with few sandy spots.
+- Imgiebah Beach – Heavenly gorgeous and peaceful and more of a pebble beach with few sandy spots.
 Come during the week and it is possible you will have the whole beach nearly for yourself.
 A true gem in my eyes.

-- Slugs Bay – Found in the L-Ahrax area in Mellieha it is really just a tiny inlet nestled around the cliffs of the Marfa Ridge and overlooking Mellieha with beach part so small that maximum three people could sun lounge there.
-Large rocks and boulders are scattered around giving some additional lounging spots.
+- Slugs Bay – Found in the L-Ahrax area in Mellieha, it is really just a tiny inlet nestled around the cliffs of the Marfa Ridge and overlooking Mellieha with beach part so small that maximum three people could sun lounge there.
+Large rocks and boulders are scattered around, giving some additional lounging spots.